Asparagus scandens

-Asparagus scandens, (also known as climbing asparagus fern or krulkransie) is a plant native to South Africa in the genus Asparagus.
+Asparagus scandens (also known as climbing asparagus fern or krulkransie) is a flowering plant native to South Africa in the genus Asparagus.
+Despite one of its common names, itis not related to ferns.

 Description

-This fine, delicate looking creeper is actually quite hardy.
+A hardy scrambling or climbing perennial with finely divided leaf-like Cladodes and underground tuibers.
 It prefers shady areas and moisture, but can tolerate some drought.
-Its soft, feathery foliage is a deep, rich green and unlike other asparagus ferns, this species does not grow thorns.
+Unlike other asparagus ferns, this species does not grow thorns.